marlonrichert/zsh-snap/README.md

 # ⚡️Znap!
-**Znap** is the light-weight Git repo manager for Zsh that's easy to grok.
-While tailored to managing Zsh plugins and dotfiles specifically, Znap also makes it easier to work with multiple Git repos in general.
+**Znap** is a fast, light-weight set of tools to ease the use of Zsh plugins & Git repos and reduce your shell's startup time.

 > Enjoy using this software?
 [Become a sponsor!](https://github.com/sponsors/marlonrichert)